-One of the most important criteria we look at is the blade quality.
-Almost all pruning shears come with sharp blades, but the difference between a good brand and a poor set is how long they stay razor-sharp for.
+One of the most important criteria we look at is blade quality.
+Almost all pruning shears come with sharp blades, but the difference between a good brand and a poor set is how long they stay razor-sharp.

 Sure, your cheaper pairs may work well the first time you use them and trim clean and straight, however when you shop them away and have them back out to employ a few weeks again afterward are they even now sharp?
 Do they possess corrosion on the blades?
 Will be the reducing edges nicked and broken?

 It is also vital that you look in how easy it really is to sharpen the blades if they need it.

 The very best pruning shears have blades manufactured from hard, top-quality steel.
 We look for blades that are manufactured from high tempered steel or carbon steel – even better is certainly high tempered carbon steel!

 Some models of garden shears advertise that they have titanium or chrome plating over the blades which helps stop them rusting.
 That is true, but it additionally implies that once you sharpen the blades you are getting rid of the protective layer, and the one’s elements of the blade will rust.
 Because of this, we put little value on this feature.

 The guts screw may be the bolt that undergoes the garden clippers that both blades pivot on.
 It could appear just like a trivial component, but it can be one of the most crucial portions of the tool.
 The guts screw is accountable for controlling the length between your blades and must be tight more than enough that it holds both blades firmly together, however, not therefore tight that it hinders the closing actions of the pruning shears.